sudheermuthyala/AWS/VPC-PEERING/README.md

 Rules for Vpc Peering:
 - VPC's thats are taking part of Peering Must not have identical CIDR Ranges
-- VPC Peering DOnt Support Transi
+- VPC Peering DOnt Support Transit